pfsense/docs/source/services/snmp-daemon.rst

 At a minimum, to enable the service, set a **Polling Port** (Default is udp/161) and a **Read Community String**.
-It is strongly recommended that the **Read Community String** be changed, as the default “public” value is a well-known default across vendors and may lead to unintended information leaks.
+It is strongly recommended that the **Read Community String** be changed, as the default "public" value is a well-known default across vendors and may lead to unintended information leaks.